Go Back

 • Place all of the brine ingredients (use only half of the water) into a large saucepan.
 Place over a medium heat & cook until the salt & sugar has completely dissolved.

-Remove from the heat, transfer to another container & add in the remaining water.
+• Next, remove the brine from the heat, transfer to another container & stir in the remaining water.
 Leave to cool completely.

 • Lightly score the fat on the top of the pork belly then place into a large container.
 Pour over the cooled brine then leave in the fridge for 4-6 hours, turning the pork over halfway through.

-• Next, remove the pork from the brine & rinse off under cold water.
+• Once cured, remove the pork from the brine & rinse off under cold water.
 Transfer to a clean tray & leave uncovered in the fridge overnight.

-• To prepare the rub, combine all of the ingredients together in a bowl then set aside.
+• To make the rub, add all of the ingredients into a bowl then stir to combine.
+Set this aside for now.

 • Preheat your barbecue/smoker to 275°f/135°c & set up for indirect cooking.

-• Once at temperature, place the pork belly fat side up into the barbecue & leave to cook undisturbed for 3 hours.
+• Once your BBQ is up to temperature, add in the pork belly, facing it fat side up then leave to cook undisturbed for 3 hours.
 In the meantime, combine the water & apple cider vinegar then place into a spray bottle.

-• Once the pork is cooked, remove from the smoker, leaving it wrapped in the butcher’s paper but also wrapping in a tea towel.
+• Once the pork is cooked, take it out of the smoker, leaving it wrapped in the butcher’s paper but also wrap in a tea towel.
 Leave to rest for a minimum of 1 hour.

-Once rested, remove the bones from the belly (they should just slide out) then slice to serve.
+• Once rested, remove the bones from the belly (they should just slide out) then slice to serve.
+Make sure to slice against the grain.

 Alternatively, leave the belly whole & chill in the fridge to set.
 Once set, slice thick then pan fry to heat up.